Why I Decided Against Growing An Agency and Being A Freelancer Instead

 However, what I personally didn’t thought enough about, is the importance of a shared vision and shared goals.
 For example: What if you want to scale but your co-founder does not?
-What if your co-founder wants to work exclusively with business consultancies but you would like to serve other companies?
+What if your co-founder wants to work exclusively with business consultants but you would like to serve other businesses?
 What if you want to invest in an office, but your co-founder prefers remote work?
-Your goals need to be aligned and that’s not always easy.
+Your goals need to align and that’s not always easy.

 Freedom as the main motivator for being a freelancer

 As a freelancer, you can decide completely on your own, which projects to take on, from where you work and at what time.
-Sometimes this might be true for agencies as well, but oftentimes when running an agency, you are more constrained and won’t be that flexible.
+Sometimes this might be true for agencies as well, but oftentimes you are more constrained and won’t be that flexible.

 When running a business it has to run all the time - usually also when you are on holiday.
 Taking a vacation when running a business can be tough.
-You might be needed or at least think that.
+You might be needed or at think that you are being needed.
 It’s difficult to completely disconnect for a while.

-I am the person who works directly with the client.
-This puts me in charge but also lets me have more control about a project.
+I always am the person who works directly with my client.
+This puts me in charge but also lets me have more control over a project.

-I did not regret starting an agency at all - it was such a great experience and I learned a lot.
+I did not regret starting an agency.
+It was a great experience and I learned a lot.
 Especially, about the business- and marketing side of things.
-My business partner and I ran the agency for two years together.
+My business partner and I ran the agency for two years.
 We helped each other, learned from each, had difficult times and good times.

-It just did not work out and the agency model was not the right choice for me personally in the long-run.
-It did not fit within the lifestyle that I would like to have.
-I did not see myself as a co-founder of an agency and wanted to focus more on the truly creative work.
+The agency model was just not the right choice for me in the long-run.
+I did not see myself as a co-founder of an agency.
+It did not fit my lifestyle and I wanted to focus more on truly creative work.

-In the end it really depends on the kind of person that you are.
+In the end, it depends on the kind of person that you are.
 The challenge is to find the work that you truly enjoy.